carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ## Going remote

 First of all, the admin asks Lola to connect to the super computer.
-She mentions that in the past, compute clusters were named after planets or moons as they often presented distant somewhat mythological places.
-One of the admin's first instructors then often said, that they would use the Space Shuttle (or `ssh` briefly) to reach that planet or moon.
-So the admin asks Lola to open a terminal on her laptop and type in the following commands:
+The admin asks Lola to open a terminal on her laptop and type in the following commands:

 ~~~
 $ ssh lola@{{ site.workshop_login_host }}